osl-incubator/scicookie/README.md

   - Support to pre-commit
   - CI with github actions
   - Release workflow with semantic release and github actions
-  - You can choose the build system of your package, scicookie currently supports poetry and flit.
+  - You can choose the build system for your package, scicookie currently supports poetry and flit.
   - The structure of the project can use the *src layout* or *flat layout*.
 The “src layout” moving the code that is intended to be